-(1)Multi-system data analysis and handling of new frequencies/data types
+(1) Multi-system data analysis and handling of new frequencies/data types

 Most of IGS products are generated based on GPS ionosphere-free combination observations.
-Recently, 5 ACs start to provide GLONASS products with final orbits precision of 5cm and real-time orbits of 10cm.
-The inclusion of more satellite systems like GLONASS and Compass/Beidou improves the coverage of satellite constellations and can improve the precision of the common parameters(e.g. coordinates) at the stations.
+Recently, five ACs start to provide GLONASS products with final orbits precision of 5 cm and real-time orbits of 10 cm.
+The inclusion of more satellite systems like GLONASS and Compass/Beidou improves the coverage of satellite constellations and can improve the precision of the common parameters (e.g. coordinates) at the stations.
 The general strategy for integrated GPS+GLONASS data processing follows the convention that GPS system is selected as the reference system and system biases are estimated for GLONASS satellites.
 With the coming Galileo system, more bias parameters have to be defined and the data processing will become ever complicated.

-At the time of this writing, GPS constellation contains 7 satellites of Block IIR-M type and 2 Block IIF satellites, where Block IIR-M satellites have new L2C observations and Block IIF satellites provide observations at L5 frequency.
+At the time of this writing, GPS constellation contains seven satellites of Block IIR-M type and two Block IIF satellites, where Block IIR-M satellites have new L2C observations and Block IIF satellites provide observations at L5 frequency.
 Galileo system has even more frequencies and observation types.
 New types of observation may lead to a revolution of the current IGS AC strategies, which are always based on ionosphere-free L3 observations.

-(2)Data analysis of huge networks
+(2) Data analysis of huge networks

-IGS provides data of more than 400 sites, each AC processes only subnetwork (<250) of these stations due to limitation of computation capability.
-However, many regions operate much denser networks: e.g., the Southern California Integrated GPS Network (SCIGN) with ~250 stations, the European EUREF network with ~250 stations, the GEONET network in Japan with more than 1200 stations and the CMONOC network in China with ~260 stations.
+IGS provides data of more than 400 sites, each AC processes only sub-network (<250) of these stations due to limitation of computation capability.
+However, many regions operate much denser networks: e.g., the Southern California Integrated GPS Network (SCIGN) [10] with ~250 stations, the European EUREF [11] network with ~250 stations, the GEONET [12] network in Japan with more than 1200 stations and the CMONOC network in China with ~260 stations.
 The integrated data processing of these huge networks requires new strategies.

-(3)Real-time GNSS
+(3) Real-time GNSS

-Since 2007, the IGS operates the IGS-RTPP.
+Since 2007, the IGS operates the IGS-RTPP [13].
 IGS-RTPP aims to gather and distribute real-time data and products associated with GNSS satellite constellations.
-The primary products envisioned for the project are multi-frequency observation data and precise satellite clocks made available in real-time.